Elmacho0007/Portfolio2/README.md

 # Mollah Adib Aktab

- Hi there!
-Mollah Adib Aktab, An undergraduate student of Biomedical Engineering at Bangladesh University of Engineering and Technology, set to graduate in February 2025.
-Passionate about advancing healthcare solutions through expertise in biomedical instrumentation, IoT technology, and AI-driven innovations, I aim to contribute to impactful projects that enhance human health and well-being.
+ I am currently pursuing a BSc in Biomedical Engineering at BUET and conducting research under the BioInnovation Research Group in Computational Ophthalmology.
+My work spans Machine Learning, biomechanics simulations, and modeling to drive advancements in healthcare.
+Beyond academia, I am a passionate street photographer, capturing melancholic moments that reflect the essence of urban life.
+Committed to innovation and societal impact, I strive to contribute meaningfully to both science and art.

 ---